noavrd/Eden-Gallery-Project/README.md

 # Eden-Gallery-Project 🖼

-A website that shows artist details and his wotrks.
+A website that shows artist details and his works.
 In this site you can search for his works with the search bar, Inquire his artworks, and subsribe the website.

 The website is responsive and matches to mobile use